dodona-edu/dolos/docs/about/algorithm.md

           identifier ([1, 13] - [1, 14])
 ```

-Next, we can start looking for similarities in the submitted files.
+Based on this representation, Dolos starts looking for similarities among the submitted files.

 ## Fingerprinting

 To measure similarities between (converted) files, Dolos tries to find common
-substrings between them.
-We use substrings of a fixed length called _k_-grams.
+sequences of tokens.
+More specifically, it uses subsequences of fixed length called _k_-grams.
 To efficiently make these comparisons and reduce the memory usage, all _k_-grams
 are hashed using a rolling hash function (the one used by Rabin-Karp in their
 string matching algorithm).
 The length _k_ of _k_-grams can be with the `-k`
 option.

 To further reduce the memory usage, only a subset of all hashes are stored.
 The
-selection of which hashes to store is done by the Winnowing algorithm as
+selection of hashes is done by the Winnowing algorithm as
 described by [(Schleimer, Wilkerson and Aiken)](http://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf).
 In short: only the hash with the smallest numerical
 value is kept for each window.
 The window length (in _k_-grams) can be altered
 with the `-w` option.